Arkiant/freegames/Readme.md

 ### Platform

-Are the gaming platforms inside the microservice, for example we have unreal store inside to check free games for this platform.
+Are the gaming platforms inside the microservice, for example we have epicgames store inside to check free games for this platform.

 ### Repo